open-cloud/open-cloud.github.io.old/2_developer.md

 homepage.

-The rest of this document walks through these steps, creating a "Hello World" view to illustrate.
+The rest of this document walks through these steps, creating a "Hello World" view as an illustration.
 It uses http://devel.opencloud.us:8000 as the example server running Django/XOS, and assumes the software at http://git.planet-lab.org/plstackapi.git has been installed on that